 Instructions

-- Bring a large pot of water to a boil with a little salt.
-Boil the pasta according to package directions.
-Drain in a colander and set aside.
+- In a large pot, bring water to a boil and add a pinch of salt.
+Cook the Casarecce pasta according to the instructions on the package.
+Once cooked, drain the pasta in a colander and set it aside.

-- Remove the pasta and mix in the mozzarella cheese.
-Add fresh basil leaves for garnish if desired.
+- Once chilled, remove the pasta from the refrigerator and gently mix in the mozzarella cheese.
+If desired, garnish with fresh basil leaves for an extra touch of freshness.

 Notes